meerestier/LEDAPS/ledaps_cc/README.md

 ```
 $docker build -t ledaps/ledaps:v1 .

+#Execute the following command in the directory where you have the shell_script

-$docker run --rm -v <path to directory with ancilliary data>:/opt/ledaps -v <path to local directory with data>:/data -v <path to directory for results>:/results ledaps/ledaps:v1 /results/shell_script <path to ancilliary data in docker> <path to source data in docker/L*> <path to destiny results in docker>
+$docker run --rm -v <path to directory with ancillary data>:/opt/ledaps -v <path to local directory with landsat data>:/data -v <path to directory for results>:/results ledaps/ledaps:v1 /results/shell_script /data/folder_landsat_data

 #Example:

-$docker run --rm -v /Users/auxilliary_data:/opt/ledaps -v /Users/data:/data -v $(pwd):/results name_image /data/LE70210482012015ASN00
+$docker run --rm -v /Users/auxilliary_data:/opt/ledaps -v /Users/data:/data -v $(pwd):/results name_image /results/shell_script /data/LE70210492015007EDC00
 ```

-The directory *path to directory for results* will have the results
+The directory where you execute the command will have the results

 To update the auxilliary data, we can use the updatetoms.py and updatencep.py